flancian/garden/agora chapter.md

 --

-I wonder if anagora.org supports rulers yet or I just dreamt it?
+#meta I wonder if anagora.org supports rulers yet or I just dreamt it?

 ----

-Maybe if they are four minuses?
+#meta Maybe if they are four minuses?

 ----

-Nope, doesn't work, need to add this to Marko or maybe consider moving to the [[markdown parser]] that [[peter kaminski]] recommended in the last [[fellowship of the link]].
+#meta Nope, doesn't work, need to add this to Marko or maybe consider moving to the [[markdown parser]] that [[peter kaminski]] recommended in the last [[fellowship of the link]].

 Anyway, here I am in [[2022-10-28]] doing pomodoros to try to finish the first pass over all the interesting comments by the [[editors]], end to end over the [[20 pages]] of the document.